padster/go-sound/README.md

  - Utilities for dealing with sounds (repeat sounds, generate from text, ...)
  - Implementations for various inputs (silence, sinusoidal wave, .wav file, ...)
  - Implementations for various outputs (play via pulse audio, draw to screen, .wav file, ...)
+ - Realtime input (via MIDI) - with delay though.

 ### Future plans:
- - Realtime input (e.g. midi controller or microphone)
+ - Realtime input from microphone, more efficient from MIDI
  - Effects algorithms (digitial processing like delay, reverb, ...)
  - UI for modifying sounds and applying the math/effects.